 Court of Protection

-As a solicitor in the court of protection department, I assist in the management of clients property and affairs when someone lacks capacity.
+As a solicitor in the court of protection department, I assist in the management of a person’s property and affairs when they lack capacity.

 Get to know Paul

 I began my career in court of protection in 2014 and qualified as a solicitor in 2017.
 My work largely centres on assisting vulnerable adults and children with the management of personal injury damages acting under a court appointed deputyship order.

 Often my work involves liaising with multiple parties to ensure our client is receiving the necessary care and rehabilitation as well as dealing with the day-to-day management of any financial decisions.

 I advise on all aspects of court of protection work, including contentious and non-contentious deputyships, trusts and statutory wills.